jdwolk/dev_roundup_blogpost/dev_roundup.md

 ## What's This Dev Roundup Thing?

-Here at philosophie, our software developers look forward to our weekly Dev Roundup.
+At philosophie, our software developers look forward to our weekly Dev Roundup.

-Nearly every Friday at 5pm, all philosophie developers wrap up our projects, choose a beverage from our well-stocked fridge, and make the hallowed pilgrimage to our accustomed conference room with laptops in hand.
+Most Fridays at 5pm, philosophie developers wrap up our projects, choose a beverage from our well-stocked fridge, and make the hallowed pilgrimage to our accustomed conference room with laptops in hand.